thomersch/grandine/README.md

 If you have built a Go project before, you probably already know what to do.
 If not:

 * Make sure you have Go installed.
-Preferably version 1.8 or higher.
+Preferably version 1.9 or higher.
+(If you can, use 1.10 or newer as it allows for some impactful performance improvements)
 * Execute `go get -u github.com/thomersch/grandine`.
 This will checkout a current version of the code into `~/go/src/github.com/thomersch/grandine`
 * Go to the checkout directory.
 Execute `make build`, this will put all executables into the `bin` directory.
 * All the executables can be called with the `-help` flag which will print out basic usage info.

+## Tips

+### How to concatinate/merge multiple spaten files into one

+	grandine-converter -in fileA,fileB,fileC -out outfile

+Alternatively, if you want to use a pipe:

+	grandine-converter -in fileA,fileB,fileC | your-app-here

+### How to render a tile set from a spaten file

+	grandine-tiler -in some_geodata.spaten -zoom 9,10,11 -out tiles/

+By default, all data will be on the `default` layer.

 ## Structure